Shuttling laptops in carts: foiled by lack of clear and united team vision

 Initial Challenges and the Pilot Project

 People I discussed the idea with doubted that local schools would buy in, believing the existing structure wouldn’t be open to such a novel concept.
 It was surprising then that we were able to secure a pilot project with six community schools located reasonably close to each other.
 I had a small team of volunteers who had agreed to donate their time.
 Funding was a challenge, but I had applied for several innovation grants and was confident the pilot project would go smoothly.
-By the end, I had invested nine months of work and was quite invested in the execution of the pilot.
+By the end, I had invested nine months of work and was invested in the execution of the pilot.

 Funding Disagreement Breakdown

 The project ultimately fell apart due to a lack of complete agreement on funding.
 My local execution team believed schools were getting the entire service, including teachers, for free and funded by external aid agencies.
-Most “innovation projects” in Nepal are fully funded by grants from various aid agencies and INGOs, with no intention of being sustainable.
+Most “innovation projects” in Nepal are fully funded by grants from different aid agencies and INGOs, with no intention of being sustainable.
 From my perspective, the entire purpose of the project was to create a sustainable business model that would serve the community without relying on charity.
 While we were securing external funding for the initial round of devices, the goal was to use operational income to support the project’s operation and expand the program elsewhere.
 Even without relying on charity, as a business model, we had developed a way to provide the service cheaper than what community schools were already paying!
 However, my local execution partners believed aid agencies or “someone else” should fully shoulder all the project costs, and it wasn’t right to “make money” for a good cause.
 Without a team to run the project and due to my physical absence from Kathmandu, the idea never got off the ground and was aborted before the pilot project could begin.
 We were just about to order the laptops.

 The Potential for a Sustainable Model